josh-mchugh/programming-scala/chapter-2/README.md

 ## Script.scala
 On Unix-like systems, Scala can be ran as scripts by setting the shell preamble.
 Reminder to give the script executable permissions with chmod +x.

+## Sample.scala
+We create a Scala class as main and use the Scala compile to compile the class and run it.
+Scala does not support static methods.
+With Scala we define an Object which is a Singleton class and initialize a main method within the object.